marikachrisanthopoulos/Final-Project/README.md

 - Total Columns: 19
 - Total Rows: 2938 (including headers)
 - Analyzable Columns:
-    - age (missing: 0/2938)
+    - age (missing: 0/2937)
-    - sex (missing: 0/2938)
+    - sex (missing: 0/2937)
-    - breed (missing: 0/2938)
+    - breed (missing: 0/2937)
-    - date_found (missing: 0/2938)
+    - date_found (missing: 0/2937)
-    - color (missing: 0/2938)
+    - color (missing: 0/2937)
-    - coat (missing: 0/2938)
+    - coat (missing: 0/2937)
+    - size (missing: 0/2937)
-    - siza (missing: 0/2938)
+    - likes_people (missing: 938/2937)
 - Removable Columns:
-    - ID (irrelevant - missing: 0/2938)
+    - ID (irrelevant - missing: 0/2937)
-    - name (irrelevant - missing: 0/2938)
+    - name (irrelevant - missing: 0/2937)
-    - adoptable_from (using date_found data for time of year instead - missing: 0/2938)
+    - adoptable_from (using date_found data for time of year instead - missing: 0/2937)
-    - posted (using date_found data for time of year instead - missing: 0/2938)
+    - posted (using date_found data for time of year instead - missing: 0/2937)
-    - neutered (missing: 1085/2938)
+    - neutered (too much unknown data - missing: 1085/2937)
-    - housebroken (missing: 2477/2938)
+    - housebroken (too much unknown data - missing: 2477/2937)
-    - likes_people (missing: 938/2938)
-    - likes_children (missing: 1718/2938)
+    - likes_children (too much unknown data - missing: 1718/2937)
-    - get_along_males (missing: 1304/2938)
+    - get_along_males (too much unknown data - missing: 1304/2937)
-    - get_along_females (missing: 1254/2938)
+    - get_along_females (too much unknown data - missing: 1254/2937)
-    - get_along_cats (missing: 2506/2938)
+    - get_along_cats (too much unknown data - missing: 2506/2937)
-    - keep_in (missing: 1021/2938)
+    - keep_in (irrelevant - missing: 1021/2937)

 The data listed above under "Analyzable Columns" will be analyzed to determine trends.
-None of the data for these characteristics are missing, which provides an excellent and complete dataset for this analysis.
-The data in the "Removable Columns" section is going to be removed from the analysis because the data is either irrelevant (ID, Name) or has a significant amount of data missing in comparison to the total number of dogs included in the dataset.
+The data in the "Removable Columns" section is going to be removed from the analysis because the data is either irrelevant or has a significant amount of data missing in comparison to the total number of dogs included in the dataset (columns with over 1000 data points missing were considered as missing too much data).

 ### Questions/Goals